 The Conveyance of Mails Act was passed by Parliament in 1838, and the gave the Post Master General the power to demand that railways cary Post Office ‘mail and guards’ on all trains.
 Letters handed to the guard (instead of being posted into the TPO letter box) could be stamped by the guard (often with his own name-stamp) and passed on to the TPO.

-But railway letters are not the main source of Guard Marks.
+But railway stamps are not the main source of Guard Marks.
 The majority of Guard Marks you will come across will be found on waybills used for parcels – which can have as many as 5 or 6 different Guard Marks as the parcel was handled by one guard after another!
+Guard Marks can be a really fascinating area of study.